CHAPTER XVIII. In What Order the Psalms Are to Be Said

 Before and After

 The post-Conciliar reform of the Divine Office (the Liturgia Horarum) effectively discouraged the prayer of the Little Hours by making two out of three of them optional on any given day, and by presenting them in a confusing manner.
-Paradoxically, before the post-Conciliar renewal there was, even among lay Catholics, a certain enthusiasm for the Little Hours, due in large part, to the beautiful pastoral presentation of them in the Collegeville editions of the Roman Breviary and the Short Breviary, with explanatory notes by Dr. Pius Parsch.
-A healthy liturgical piety, based on the Missal and the Breviary, flourished — especially among thriving lay movements such as the Legion of Mary, the Catholic Worker, Madonna House, and the Grail — in the years between the Second World War and the Second Vatican Council; only after the Second Vatican Council did this liturgical piety begin to wane and, in some places, shrivel up and disappear.
+Paradoxically, before the post-Conciliar reforms, there was, even among lay Catholics, a certain enthusiasm for the Little Hours due, in large part, to the beautiful pastoral presentation of them in the Collegeville editions of the Roman Breviary and the Short Breviary, with explanatory notes by Dr. Pius Parsch.
+A healthy liturgical piety, based on the Missal and the Breviary, flourished — especially among the thriving lay movements such as the Legion of Mary, the Catholic Worker, Madonna House, and the Grail — in the years between the Second World War and the Second Vatican Council.
+Only after the Second Vatican Council did this liturgical piety begin to wane and, in some places, shrivel up and disappear.
 Private devotions, revelations, and extraneous pious practices, some of a charismatic stamp, soon swelled to fill the void left by a shrinking Liturgical Movement.
-But all of that is matter for another discussion on another day.

 Tierce: The First Station in a Daily Via Crucis